UGRAD 2022 – Open Call for Applications

 The Global Undergraduate Exchange (Global UGRAD) program provides a diverse group of emerging student leaders with a scholarship for one semester of non-degree academic study at a U.S. college or university.

-Please note that this is a very competitive scholarship and only candidates who fulfill all the requirements listed below will be taken into consideration.
-Take time to read all the information on this page and prepare a successful application that reflects your leadership and commitment to the development of your community.
+Please note this is a highly competitive scholarship.
+Only candidates who fulfill all the requirements (listed below) will be considered.
+Please take time to read carefully all the information on this page and prepare a successful application that accurately reflects your leadership and commitment to the development of your community.

 About the program

-This program is sponsored by the U.S Department of State’s Bureau of Educational and Cultural Affairs, and aims to recruit participants from underrepresented, non-elite backgrounds, who have not had other opportunities to study in the United States.
-Successful applicants can expect an in-depth exposure to U.S. society, culture, and academic institutions, as well as opportunities to enhance their professional skills.
+The Global UGRAD program, sponsored by the U.S Department of State’s Bureau of Educational and Cultural Affairs (ECA), seeks to recruit participants from underrepresented, non-elite backgrounds who have not had other opportunities to study in the United States.
+Successful applicants should expect an in-depth exposure to U.S. society, culture, and academic institutions, as well as opportunities to enhance their professional skills.